so-okada/toXiv/README.md

 	* 2024-02-04, updated arXiv_feed_parser
 	for arXiv rss re-implemented and toXiv_post
-	for a new submission toot with its abstract.
+	for a new submission toot with its abstract
+	(notice: enabling "abstracts" switch
+	in switches.json gives the same abstract as a reply).

 ## List of Bots